DefiantLabs/cosmos-tax-cli/README.md

 ## CLI Syntax

-The Cosmos Indexer tool provides several settings and commands which are accessible via a config file or through CLI flags.
+The Cosmos Tax CLI tool provides several settings and commands which are accessible via a config file or through CLI flags.
 You can learn about the CLI flags and their function by running `go run main.go` to display the application help text.

 For more detailed information on the settings, refer to the [Config](#config) section.

 ### Config

-The config file, used to set up the Cosmos Indexer tool, is broken into four main
+The config file, used to set up the Cosmos Tax CLI tool, is broken into four main

  sections: